ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/04-Integrative.md

 #### <font color='red'> Start Exercise 2: </font>

 Use the bowtie slurm script that we have used to remove host DNA as a starting point, create the script to align the rRNA removed RNA reads to the assembled contigs (the bowtie2 index have prefix of "/share/biocore/projects/Internal_Jessie_UCD/Workshops/Metagenomics_and_Metatranscriptomics/03-Megahit-DNA/${SAMPLE}/${SAMPLE}.contigs").
 Bowtie2 manual is [here](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml).
-After the mapping is finished, please take a look at the mapping rate.
+After the mapping is finished, please take a look at [the mapping rate](./results/rna2contigs.txt).

+We clearly see the low mapping rate.
+We can try to investigate on the reads that have not mapped to our assemblies.
+This time we are going to use [Kaiju](https://github.com/bioinformatics-centre/kaiju).
+The comparison we can do is to compare the unmapped classification to the metagenomic read classification and see whether the unmapped reads belong to low abundance members.
+Each one of you can choose a random sample to run.
+Then we will come back and see what we can tell from the results.

 #### <font color='red'> End Exercise 2: </font>